 Imagine me, getting excited about metadata.
 Weird.

-The post "When You think That Tech Is More Awesome Than Possible, yet…" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/09/more-awesome-than-possible/) on September 22, 2014.
+The post "When You think That Tech Is More Awesome Than Possible, yet…" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/09/more-awesome-than-possible/) on September 22, 2014.